jweissman/orsino/README.md

 - `oneOf(item1, item2...)`: select randomly from a list
 - `lookup(tableName, value)`: select randomly from a table, indexed by value
+- `if(condition, true_value, false_value)`: apply a logical condition
 - `gen()`: call generate again and create a subentity
 - `genList(entity, count)`.
 Note `genList` can be used in combination with `sum(list, condition)` which is a specialized helper to help with constrained/budget-based list generation.
 Note condition _must_ be a string for this to work since we need to re-evaluate it to check we haven't fulfilled the condition yet!
 Within `condition` you can reference `__items` (the list as it is being constructed). `genList` will also inject `_index` to generated items.

+There are some simple math and lexical operations as well:
+- `round(number)` rounds to the nearest whole number
+- `ceil(number)` and `floor(number)` round up and down to the nearest whole number respectively
+- `capitalize(string)` returns the given string value with the first character capitalized

 # TODO